cjmot/startup/notes.md

     - **Object** - when inside an object refers to the object
 - **Closure**
   - defined as a function and its surrounding state
   - whatever variables are accessible when a function is created are available inside that function.
-Holds true even if you pass the function outside of the scope of its original creation.
+Holds true even if you pass the function outside the scope of its original creation.
   - ex of function created as part of an object. means that function has access to the object's this pointer
 ```js
 globalThis.x = 'global';